martinmugnier/martinmugnier.github.io/_pages/about.md

 *Upcoming events:*
+- December 13-15, 2021: I will give an online talk on "Unobserved Clusters of Heterogeneity in Nonlinear Panel Data Models" at the 2021 European Winter Meetings of the Econometric Society, Barcelona (Spain).
+-
 *Older events:*
 <small>
 - September 28, 2021: I gave a talk on "Identification and (Fast) Estimation of Nonlinear Panel Models with Additively Separable Two-Way Fixed Effects" at CREST internal Microeconometrics Seminar, FR.